takashi3001/takashi/README.md

-I am working at my own projets: pO - "projecto": Light, optimized, clean and fast text editor, made in python with qt5. webo - "webo!": Clean, optimized, light, and fast web browser, made with python and qt5. with - "with": Minimalist, fast and optimized file explorer made with python and qt5.
+I am working at my own projets: pO - "projecto": Light, optimized, clean and fast text editor, made in python with qt5. webo - "webo!": Clean, optimized, light, and fast web browser, made with python and qt5. webo.rs - "webo!": Clean, optimized, light, and fast web browser, made with rust and iced (alpha, maybe change rust with go;).

 Connect with Me
 I'm open to connecting with fellow developers, sharing knowledge, and learning from others' experiences.
 If you have any suggestions, feedback, or just want to say hello, feel free to reach out to me.
 You can find my contact information in the GitHub profile.